SMTP TLS Checker

 ## Topic Overview

 SMTP TLS is the encryption used while mail servers transfer email to each other.
 A browser tool can explain public DNS signals and the checks to perform, but a true STARTTLS handshake needs a server-side connection to the receiving mail server.
-This tool is designed to show what can be checked from public records and what still needs confirmation.
+The SMTP TLS checker is designed to show what can be checked from public records and what still needs confirmation.
 Read [TLS and Secure Sending](https://mailrith.com/guides/tls.md#steps) for the plain-language background.

-Use this checker when a delivery error mentions TLS, STARTTLS, certificate validation, or secure transport.
-The result helps you separate DNS problems from server-side checks that need a mail administrator or delivery provider.
+Use the SMTP TLS checker when a delivery error mentions TLS, STARTTLS, certificate validation, or secure transport.
+The SMTP TLS result helps you separate DNS problems from server-side checks that need a mail administrator or email delivery service.
 If the domain also uses MTA-STS or TLS-RPT, review [MTA-STS and TLS Reporting](https://mailrith.com/guides/mta-sts-and-tls-reporting.md#steps) because those records can change how strictly TLS problems are handled.

 - MX mail server discovery